-The Reformation is a progressive rock band consisting of multi-instrumentalists Kyle Brower, Matt Penco, Caroline Schneider, and Dan Miller.
+The Reformation is a progressive rock band consisting of multi-instrumentalists Matt Penco, Caroline Schneider, Kyle Brower, Dan Miller, and Fred Carneiro.
 Formed in Pittsburgh in 2010, these devoted musicians show their audience why they believe that music is the most powerful form of art.

 "From Rush-style prog to operatic rock to psyche-y soul a la 'Ball of Confusion'-era Temps, The Reformation's second release is all over the map, but the band seems comfortable there. [...]
 Some really good musical moments here, though: 'A Grave Path' may be the highlight of the album, and the spacey noir jazz of 'Fell and Forgotten' is beautiful [...] this band could be onto something." —Andy Mulkerin, Pittsburgh City Paper

 "I like [the Fatal Expectation] album quite a bit.
 These guys are pretty amazing musicians and the range of sounds is pretty impressive. [...]
 However you slice this beast, it’s creative, inventive, and pretty darned cool." —G.W.
 Hill, Music Street Journal